A HariPo oneshot

 Then Rose had started Hogwarts.
 She'd made friends with other witches and wizards her age, but there was one wizard in particular that she liked most of all…

 So Rose had decided to reveal her secret herself (two years later).
-And it had not gone over well –AT ALL.
+And it had not gone over well—at all.

 Hermione sighed.
 "Figures that he'd only be blinded by past vendettas…" She turned and faced Rose and her guest.
 "Scorpius, you're welcome to stay for dinner.
 I'm sure Ron will be back after he's cooled down.
-I'll smack him if he continues ranting like he did."
-She ushered Hugo out of the room, and that left Rose with Scorpius.
+I'll smack him if he continues ranting as he did."
+She ushered Hugo out of the living room, and that left Rose with Scorpius.

-The half-blood was Rose.
+And that half-blood was Rose.
 A little on the tall side but still shorter than Scorpius, Rose was a smart girl with an even temper.
 She had reddish-brown hair that waved against her back and brown eyes as soft as her mother's.
 She was very slender, but her complexion was clear and a little tan.
 Her tanned arms were currently wrapped around Scorpius' pale one.

 "At least your mother likes me," Scorpius remarked dryly as Rose led him to the couch nearby.

 Rose shook her head, trying to calm her nerves after her father's explosion.
-"I still can't believe he dared to point his wand at you!!"
+"I still can't believe he dared to point his wand at you!"

 She laughed.
 "Confidant Scorpius Malfoy, scared?
 Well, I never!"
 She laughed harder when he frowned at her, but his frown faded when it was obvious her mood had brightened.